Things to Do in Chiang Mai

 More Things to Do in Chiang Mai

 This historic town in the north of Thailand is known for its quaint streets and horse-drawn carriages.
-Travelers use this quiet area on the bank of the Wang River as a convenient jumping point for trips throughout the region, but it’s also worth exploring.
+Travelers use this quiet area on the bank of the Wang River as a convenient jumping-off point for trips throughout the region, but it’s also worth exploring in its own right thanks to its excellent markets, restaurants, cafés, and attractions.

 - Things to do in Northern Thailand